 The Cardassians, specifically their justice system, where the verdict is announced before the trial begins.
 The trial only happens to explain why and how the crime was accomplished and justify the initial verdict.
 The system is justified by the Cardassian's attention to detail and their perception that they cannot make a mistake (although it is proven wrong in Star Trek multiple times).
 This extends to all aspects of Cardassian culture, with "Enigma" (mystery) novels always end with everyone being guilty: the mystery lying in who is guilty of what.
 Starfleet people are shown to be unable to understand that system.

 The Ferengi have their own concept of right and wrong, which is closely related to what is profitable and what isn't.
 Their whole value system is related to profit and greed (which is seen as "the purest feeling").
 Again, Starfleet people are shown to be unable to comprehend the Ferengi and their morality, feeling superior to them because Starfleet morality is all about being generous, peaceful and impartial.
+In turn, the Ferengi feel they're superior, because they would never even consider enslaving another sentient being (if only because slaves can't buy anything), while humans have a rather sordid history of doing just that.

 The Mari, a one-episode race in Star Trek: Voyager, are telepaths who prosecute thoughtcrime.
 However, they are in no way fascist (indeed, the laws have made the police almost obsolete and there are very few left) and the head constable is genuinely trying to do the right thing.
 While their laws are draconian and lead to the episode's problems, the fact that they have laws regulating thoughts is presented as a logical consequence of a telepathic society.